 - Mattresses are expensive.
 Use a liquid-proof mattress protector to make clean-up easier in the future.

-- If this is your daughter’s first time experiencing this type of accident, they might be feeling embarrassed.
-Make sure they understand that this is a natural occurrence and nothing to be ashamed of.
+Keep in mind, if this is your daughter’s first time experiencing this type of accident, she may feel embarrassed.
+So make sure they understand that this is natural and nothing to be ashamed of.
+And remember to be nice to yourself if you accidentally bleed on your sheets.
+It happens, but here are a few ways to avoid period leakage.